IBM/python-sdk-core/README.md

 ```

 ## Authentication Types
 There are several flavors of authentication supported in this package.
-To specify the intended authentication pattern to use, simply instantiate a `Authenticator` of your choice.
+To specify the intended authentication pattern to use, simply instantiate the `Authenticator` of your choice.

 ### Basic
 This indicates Basic Auth is to be used.
 Users will pass in a `username` and `password` and the SDK will generate a Basic Auth header to send with requests to the service.